site logo

 BARCELONA <> LISBON (CHANGE REQUIRED IN MADRID)

-Journey time 16 to 19 hours.
-Daytime and night-time journeys each day, at night with a long wait in Madrid.
-In Barcelona these stop at the Sants railway station in the city centre, also the Barcelona Nord bus station.
-Ticket price from €54 to €80.
+Journey time 17 to 22 hours.
+There is currently one direct journey each way plus two more options 'overnight' both with a wait of about two hours in Madrid.
+In Barcelona these stop in the city centre, also the Barcelona Nord bus station.
+Ticket price from €24 to €80 according to how far ahead you book and which journey.

 BARCELONA <> PORTO (CHANGE REQUIRED IN MADRID)

-Two journeys every day, journey time about 18 hours.
-Most tickets are €53.
+Two journeys every day, requiring a wait of two or three hours in Madrid.
+Journey time 18 to 19 hours.
+Tickets between €50 and €75.
 Check times on the official websites.
-Stops at Porto airport, also Barcelona Sants railway station in the city centre.
-Ends at Barcelona Nord bus station.
+Stops at Porto airport, also Barcelona city centre.
+Starts and ends at Barcelona Nord bus station.

 MADRID - PORTO via Salamanca and Guarda

-One daytime journey direct every day, one overnight journey via Lisbon.
-Ticket price €27 daytime, €54 night-time, journey time 8 - 9 hours.
-Stops at Porto and Madrid airports.
+One daytime and one night-time journey direct every day.Ticket price €12 - €33 daytime, €48 - 60 night-time, journey time 8 - 9 hours.
+The very cheap fares are limited in number and available only for advance purchases.Stops at Porto and Madrid airports.

 MADRID - LISBON with REDE EXPRESSOS / ALSA

-Madrid <> Lisbon via Badajoz and Évora One-way fare from €27.
+Madrid <> Lisbon via Badajoz and Évora One-way fare from €15 (advance), €27 (standard)..
 There is no exchange or refund on the lowest price tickets.
 These journeys now call at the airports in Lisbon and Madrid.

 Three journeys currently running every day, two daytime and one overnight.
 Extra journeys run on some dates.
 Journey time is 8 to 9 hours.
 Check times on the official website which will possibly be different when you wish to travel.